PaulFidika/claude-vm/DESIGN.md

 - superagent-ai/vibekit: 1k stars: Written in Typescript.
 Intercepts Claude's commands and runs them inside of a local or remote container.
 Claude runs outside of the container (on the host machine) not inside of it.
 It's like a transparent virtualization layer; dangerous stuff happens inside the containers.
 Unlike dagger's container-use, this is not an MCP-server.

 - parruda/claude-swarm: 1k stars; written in Ruby????.
 Over-engineered garbage; basically just an MCP server so multiple claude instances running on the same machine can talk to each other.

+- daytonaio/daytona: 21k stars; written in Typescript + Go (for some reason).
+An over-engineered way of running arbitrary code in a container safely.
+Basically you have CLI -> API-server (Typescript) -> running (Go) -> container that executes code.
+They raised $7 million.
+They mostly want you to use their hosted-service since it's complex to self-host.
+Charges $0.46 for a 4 CPU, 16 GB instance per hour, which is a 2x markup compared to Digital Ocean / fly.io ($0.22 and $0.29 respectively); bare-metal you can rent this for $0.10 per hour.

+### OpenAI Agent Mode

+- Launches containers using a setting like `{"type":"code_interpreter","container":{"type":"auto","file_ids":[]}}`.
+This indicates that it can start up a container, and mount a selected set of files.
+It specifies this using a manifest (list of files).
+- Agent mode takes about ~5 seconds to boot up its container
+- Containers are useful for tasks that require state.
+An LLM's text-browser, or calls to python code-interpreter are stateless (i.e., here is a query, give me text of results, here is a URL, give me text on page, here is python code, run it and give me result), but stateful workflows require a container.
+Exmaples (other than coding):
+  - Login state
+  - Browser-navigation state on SPAs (visual browser)
+  - File aggregation (i.e., download 3 PDFs and put them together into a single PDF)
+  - Multi-file steps (i.e., create a chart, then place that chart in a PowerPoint presentation)

 ### Tools That Are The Most Useful: